mar-mei/guide2go/README.md

 ### Docker
 Download the docker image:

-#### Docker environment variables

-- IP_ADDRESS="192.168.200.111" Set the ip address of the server.
-- IMAGES_PATH="/data/images" The path were the server will cache the images
-- PORT="8080" Port used for the server

 #### Volumes

 - /data/images  --  Path where images will be cached.
 It has to be the same that was declared in the Environment variables